 Find a Good Host

-In order to find the perfect host to handle your brand, you have to be knowledgeable of the technical nature of your online store.
+In order to find the perfect host to handle your brand, you have to be knowledgeable about the technical nature of your online store.
 Raising questions such as “will your pages rely on images and videos alone?” or “do you need technical support in-house?” or “how much traffic will your site generate?” will greatly affect your decision on choosing the right host.

 Every great idea is driven by a single purpose, and your e-commerce website should reflect on this as well.
 By jotting down your business’ goals and future plans, you will be able to clearly see the direction your store is heading.
 It also creates a good habit of ranking your website’s elements in order of importance and relevancy, enabling you to target the crucial factors first before moving on to other projects.

-Having a vision/mission page in your website will also help clients understand the purpose of your online store.
+Having a vision/mission page on your website will also help clients understand the purpose of your online store.
 It will give them a sense of trust and it is one of the many ways you can improve your relationship with them.

-Is your Website User Friendly/Responsive in All Types of Devices?
+Is your Website User-Friendly/Responsive in All Types of Devices?

-Since the Internet can be accessed in various devices, people are able to browse their favorite websites, even if there is no desktop nearby.
+Since the Internet can be accessed on various devices, people are able to browse their favorite websites, even if there is no desktop nearby.
 Now, you will be able to reel in more customers if your site can be connected to these gadgets, however, you have to remember that mobile phones and desktops do not necessarily share the same format.

 Generally, a website is considered user friendly if its links, photos, and the like load and look properly; and that your site (as a whole) can be easily browsed.
 These same components must also be seen when your clients access your website through their mobile phones.

 If you decide to make your site mobile friendly and responsive, you need to make sure that the layout of your pages will fit accordingly to the devices.
-After all, creating excellent user experience will make your clients resist the urge to click on another website, thus lowering your site’s bounce rate.
+After all, creating an excellent user experience will make your clients resist the urge to click on another website, thus lowering your site’s bounce rate.

 Your Pages Have to Be Fast!